pakshuang/ai-chat-survey/docs/localisation.md

 The script is to be run from the CLI, with arguments.
 This script finetunes a GPTQ-quantised model with parameter-efficient finetuning techniques to reduce computational time and memory.
 This is done with a LORA adapter.
 After training, the LORA model will be saved in `backend-gpu/models/`, where ideally, one could deploy the app in a container.

+The reasoning behind using GPTQ quantised LLMs instead of other quantisation methods like AWQ or GGUF is due to the widespread availability of GPTQ models on HuggingFace, as well as GPTQ models to be run quickly on a GPU, which is compulsory for a web app with a minimal amount of traffic.

 **Warning**: The current app, and therefore the backend container, for demonstration purposes, currently uses a closed-source model.
 The necessary installations and libraries needed to run an open-source model locally are omitted due to the long installation times required.
 The current backend container does **NOT** have access to the GPU.

 The finetuning script is intended to be run from the CLI using several available arguments.